 Buying services from a foreign company

-If you are a Finnish-based company or a foreign company with a permanent establishment in Finland paying a foreign company to perform services in Finland, you must withhold tax at source on payments to it.
-'Foreign companies' are those that have a foreign location as their residence or domicile for tax purposes.
+If you are a Finnish-based company or a foreign company with a permanent establishment and you pay a foreign company for work done in Finland, you must withhold tax at source on your payments to that company.
+“Foreign companies” means enterprises that have a foreign location as their residence or domicile for tax purposes.
 A foreign company may have a Finnish Business ID.

 However, you do not have to withhold tax if the foreign company: